Exploring Innovation Grant

 If you are a High Potential Start-up Company (HPSU) seeking Feasibility Grant support, go to HPSU Feasibility Study Grant.

 If you are not a client of Enterprise Ireland and employ less than 10 employees, you should contact your Local Enterprise Office.

-What is the maximum feasibility grant and what costs are eligible?
+What is the maximum grant and what costs are eligible?

-The maximum grant funding available for a Technical Feasibility Study is 50% of eligible expenditures to a maximum grant of up to €35,000.
+The maximum grant funding available for an Exploring Innovation study is 50% of eligible expenditures to a maximum grant of up to €35,000.
 Applications are considered on a case-by-case basis and the level of funding will be determined following assessment of;

 (a) the merits of providing grant support to the activity set out in the application;